megahash-io/easyfox/README.md

 ### Prerequisites

-The example app was created with **Python 3.11**, but it is likely compatible with earlier versions.
-However, I would highly recommend using the latest version of Python.
+The example app was created with **Python 3.10**.
+I would highly recommend sticking to this version of Python.
 The rest of the dependencies are listed in the `requirements.txt` file.

 ```
 pydantic